 - a.
 Provide trained military police for traffic control. - b.
 Provide shelter support as needed. - c.
 Provide military forces to assist local law enforcement in the emergency area for security, control of entrance to and exit from disaster area, and protection of people and crowd control. - d.
-Provide a Rapid Reaction Force specially trained for response to public disturbances and riots.

-- e.
-Provide military forces to assist local and State resources in rescues and evacuations as needed. - f.
-Provide NCNG mission capable packages as requested through NCEM. - g.
+Provide a Rapid Reaction Force specially trained for response to public disturbances and riots. - e.
+Provide military forces to assist local and state resources in rescues and evacuations as needed - f.
+Provide NCNG mission capable packages. - g.
 Provide transportation support.